The post How to draw a covariance error ellipse? appeared first on Computer vision for dummies.

 In cases where the data is not uncorrelated, such that a covariance exists, the resulting error ellipse will not be axis aligned.
 In this case, the reasoning of the above paragraph only holds if we temporarily define a new coordinate system such that the ellipse becomes axis-aligned, and then rotate the resulting ellipse afterwards.

-In other words, whereas we calculated the variances \sigma_x and \sigma_y parallel to the x-axis and y-axis earlier, we now need to calculate these variances parallel to what will become the major and minor axis of the confidence ellipse.
+In other words, whereas we calculated the variances and parallel to the x-axis and y-axis earlier, we now need to calculate these variances parallel to what will become the major and minor axis of the confidence ellipse.
 The directions in which these variances need to be calculated are illustrated by a pink and a green arrow in figure 1.

 These directions are actually the directions in which the data varies the most, and are defined by the covariance matrix.
 The covariance matrix can be considered as a matrix that linearly transformed some original data to obtain the currently observed data.
 In a previous article about eigenvectors and eigenvalues we showed that the direction vectors along such a linear transformation are the eigenvectors of the transformation matrix.
 Indeed, the vectors shown by pink and green arrows in figure 1, are the eigenvectors of the covariance matrix of the data, whereas the length of the vectors corresponds to the eigenvalues.